aseveritt/scBAMpler/README.md

 ### 3. Strategically Downsample BAM
-Specify which feature to downsample and to what extent.
-Maximum values are roughly outlined in the `.summary.txt` file generated in the previous step.
+Here, we specify which feature to downsample and to what extent.
+The maximum values are roughly outlined in the `.summary.txt` file generated in the previous step.
 For FRiP, these limits are harder to estimate, but the program will give warning if the requested FRiP is considered too extreme.

 ```
 $ scBAMpler sampler \